nd349/nd349.github.io/_pages/about.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Atmospheric and Climate Science (Specialization: Advanced Data Science), University of Washington (expected 2026)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Atmospheric Sciences, University of Washington 2024
-* B.S. in GitHub, GitHub University, 2012
+* B.Tech. in Civil Engineering, Indian Institute of Technology Delhi, India, 2019